Period Pain

 A Review Article published in 2021 in the journal Molecules found that Green tea and its chief bioactive component have the potential to improve certain female reproductive disorders such as endometriosis, polycystic ovary syndrome, and dysmenorrhea.
 The study reviews the beneficial effects of green tea and its major bioactive component on female reproductive disorders, focusing on endometriosis, polycystic ovary syndrome (PCOS), and dysmenorrhea.
 The research highlights the role of catechins, phenolic compounds found in tea, which have been known for their health benefits due to their high antioxidative properties.
 The green tea or its derivative works on endometriosis through anti-angiogenic, anti-fibrotic, anti-proliferative, and proapoptotic mechanisms.
 In the discussion of results, it was found that green tea not only enhances ovulation and reduces cyst formation in PCOS, but it also ameliorates generalised hyperalgesia, reduces plasma corticosterone levels, and mitigates uterine contractility in dysmenorrhea.
 Despite the promising findings, the study acknowledges the need for more comprehensive clinical trials to fully translate these findings into clinical practice.

-A Study Protocol published in 2021 in the journal BMC Complementary Medicine and Therapies found that Gynoclear™, a formulation of six herbs, could potentially reduce the severity and duration of pain and other symptoms associated with endometriosis.
+A Study Protocol published in 2021 in the journal Trials found that Gynoclear™, a formulation of six herbs, could potentially reduce the severity and duration of pain and other symptoms associated with endometriosis.
 The methodology consisted of a randomized, double-blind, placebo-controlled trial with a minimum of 90 participants across Australia who have confirmed endometriosis and moderate or greater pelvic pain.
 These participants were equally divided to receive either Gynoclear™ or a placebo.
 Gynoclear's active ingredients consist of six herbs, namely Safflower, Chinese cinnamon, Hoelen, Tree peony, Peony, and Red sage.
 The participants were required to document their pain experiences for a total of five months, which included a month of screening, two months of treatment, and a month post-treatment.
 The main variable being studied was the change in endometriosis-related pain.
 The results of the study aimed to establish the efficacy of Gynoclear™ in reducing endometriosis-related pain and other symptoms.
 Secondary outcomes encompassed change in health-related quality of life, alterations in the use of rescue analgesics, and changes in sexual discomfort and fatigue.
 The practicality and usefulness of Gynoclear™ intended to serve both healthcare professionals and individuals suffering from endometriosis.

 A Systematic Review published in 2021 in the journal Cureus Journal of Medical Science found that A systematic analysis indicates that ginger has a higher safety profile than NSAIDs for pain relief, with a smaller number of gastric side effects and fewer kidney risks.
 The use of ginger is very useful and effective as NSAIDs because of the increasing trend in the use of traditional medicine and herbal medicine, particularly for people who do not want to use chemical drugs with more side effects.